Refrigeration Monitoring

 • Easy audits with standardized refrigerant tracking

-• Advanced cloud tools to monitor your refrigeration units and predict slow leaks without sensors
+• Cloud-based tools to remotely monitor your refrigeration systems and predict slow leaks, even without sensors.

 • Smart analytics to eliminate false or unnecessary alerts